unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

-Okay... file upload.
+It seems as if the code is taking the uploaded file, creating a random name and path, and adding a preset extension - which we can assume is __.jpeg__.

 The first thing that I can think of, off the top of my head is an [Unrestricted File Upload](https://www.owasp.org/index.php/Unrestricted_File_Upload).
 So let's go ahead and test for this vulnerability.
 We can begin by creating a simple PHP Shell that will echo back the contents of __/etc/natas_webpass/natas13__.

 ```php
 <?